Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Introduction

 In this paper, we study the large deviations for population dynamics, including the possibility of starting at the boundary as well as discontinuous behaviour at the boundary.
 This leads to a set of models in which we have inhomogeneous rates in the interior that might vanish at the boundary or have discontinuities at the boundary.

-Discontinuities appear naturally e.g. in the context of population dynamics in the presence of harvesting.
-An external entity takes out individuals from the population of the system at a fixed rate, e.g. the influence of the fishing industry on the population of fish in a lake or sea.
+Discontinuities appear naturally e.g. in the context of population dynamics in the presence of harvesting or predation.
+A (short-sighted) external entity takes out individuals from the population of the system at a fixed rate, e.g. predators hunting prey possibly until extinction, or the influence of the fishing industry on the population of fish in a lake or sea.
 Clearly, no population can be taken out of the system when there is no population left.

-Our aim is to prove the large deviation principle that can treat discontinuities as well as vanishing rates.
-Our main result complements and generalizes the established results mentioned above by covering the middle ground.
+Our aim is to prove the large deviation principle {for jump processes} that can treat discontinuities as well as vanishing rates.
+Our main result complements the established results mentioned above by covering the middle ground.
+As an added benefit, our approach partially extends \cite{KrPa16,PaSa17} by allowing for non-Lipschitz rates.
+In particular, this means we can consider models that do not have a deterministic limit (See e.g. \cite[Example 2.5.3]{Kr16b}.)
 We do mention that we cannot allow for an as general state-space as in the recent paper \cite{KrPa16}.
 Neither have we pushed our results for multi-dimensional models into the domain of \cite{DuIiSo90} that were treated with non-quadratic test functions.
+We further discuss the possibilities and restrictions of our approach in Section \ref{section:extendability}.

+Even though this is not the focus of our paper, the results can be used to study the exit time from a domain.
+In the context of biological processes starting at the boundary, this allows e.g. to study the time that a new species needs to establish itself in a hostile new environment.

 We follow \cite{DuIiSo90} in studying large deviations via the theory of viscosity solutions to Hamilton-Jacobi equations.
 However, we rather follow the more recent framework introduced by \cite{FK06}, who essentially reduce proving the large deviation principle to a well-posedness question to a class of Hamilton-Jacobi equations.
-This method has been used recently in various papers, see e.g. \cite{DFL11, CoKr17,KrReVe18} and references therein, in which various steps in this method have been explained in detail.
+This method has been used recently in various papers, see e.g. \cite{DFL11, CoKr17,KrReVe19} and references therein, in which various steps in this method have been explained in detail.

 The main technical step in this paper is, therefore, the establishment of well-posedness for the associated Hamilton-Jacobi equations.
-To be able to treat discontinuities at the boundary, we also introduce a framework to account for which types of behaviour are exhibited by the process close to the boundary.
+To be able to treat discontinuities at the boundary in our specific context, we also introduce a framework to account for which types of behaviour are exhibited by the process close to the boundary.
 Indeed, our Lagrangian needs to take into account the various types of possible behaviour as in \cite{DuIiSo90}.
-Finally, we argue that there are settings in which the well-posedness of the Hamilton-Jacobi equation fails to hold.
+Finally, we argue that there are settings in which the large deviation principle as well as the well-posedness of the Hamilton-Jacobi equation fails to hold.